 - a.
 Department heads are responsible for ensuring that employees know what to do in the event of an emergency and where to go if their building is evacuated.
 Employees should familiarise themselves with the fire alarm sound, location of fire equipment, emergency exits, and the location of assembly points. - b.
 Employees should always obey the instructions of the emergency services, University Security staff and Fire Marshals.
-Please refer to the Building 12 Fire Evacuation Summary for further details. - c.
+Please refer to the Building 12 Fire Evacuation Summary for further details.
+This is available on the Estates & Facilities intranet site. - c.
 A full fire evacuation will be held twice a year.
-One in normal working hours and one out of hours.
+One in normal working hours and one out of hours. - d.
+The University maintains broader emergency procedures covering other threats, including lockdowns, severe weather, or hostile intruder incidents.
+These procedures are outlined in the University's Emergency Management Plan and are reviewed annually by the Operations Committee.